utdata/icj-class/js/js-class-02.md

 /*
 You would call it in your code by passing it the required arguments.
-If you used "return" in your function, then the "difference" variable below should be set to the value you "return"ed in your function */ let difference = yourFunction(5, 3);
+If you used "return" in your function, then the "difference" variable below should be set to the value you "return"ed in your function */ let difference = subtractionMachine(5, 3);

+/*
-/* You can the log the function's value by logging the variable ... */ console.log(difference);
+You can the log the function's value by logging the variable ...
+*/
+console.log(difference);

+/*
-/* Or, you can log the "return"ed value directly: */ console.log(yourFunction(5, 3));
+If I didn't want to create a variable firs, I can log the "return"ed value directly:
+*/
+console.log(subtractionMachine(5, 3));
 ```